Out-of-Court Translations Can Count as Hearsay, Too

 Applying the “mere conduit” test, the court found that the first two factors—which party hired the translator and whether there was a motivation for bias—both weighed against admitting the statement.
 That was because the translator was an employee of the plaintiff’s attorney, which created the strong possibility that the translation was biased in favor of the plaintiff.
 Moreover, the plaintiff failed to offer any information about the qualifications or skills of the translator.
 Because three of the four “mere conduit” test factors weighed against admitting the statement, the court deemed it hearsay.

 Attorneys wishing to avoid hearsay issues for translated or interpreted statements should be aware of the “mere conduit” test.
 The safest route is to hire a qualified, independent translator or interpreter for legal document translation, client interviews, and depositions.
-All Language Alliance, Inc. provide on-site in-person legal interpreters, translators, and court interpreters via Zoom in Polish, Arabic, Oromo, Mongolian, Russian, Mandarin, Amharic, Romanian, Punjabi, Korean, Nepali, Krahn, Italian, Cantonese, Spanish, and other common and rare foreign languages.
+All Language Alliance, Inc. provide on-site in-person legal interpreters, translators, and court interpreters via Zoom in Polish, Arabic, Oromo, Mongolian, Uzbek, Russian, Mandarin, Amharic, Romanian, Punjabi, Korean, Nepali, Krahn, Italian, Cantonese, Spanish, and other common and rare foreign languages.

 Community Association of Underwriters of America, Inc. v.
 Queensboro Flooring Corporation, Case No. 3:10-cv-1559, was decided by the United States District Court for the Middle District of Pennsylvania on April 29, 2016.